Featured image courtesy of Zimbio.com (Feb. 19, 2018 – Source: Elsa/Getty Images North America)

 Basically, Tyler Thornburg can take this bullpen to a whole new level.
 Kimbrel has no active peer, and Kelly has been pitching out of his mind, but there’s not much depth behind them.
 With Thornburg on the roster, that three-headed bullpen monster can hold a lead against any offense in baseball.

 A lot of this relies on Thornburg finding his 2016 form, which is obviously anything but a given.
-However, he’s been lights out in Pawtucket, and his pitch movement looks as good as ever.
+However, he’s shown potential Pawtucket, and his pitch movement looks as good as ever.
 Doing it against minor leaguers is obviously different than doing it against the pros, but Thornburg looks like he still has his top stuff.
 Just look at this curveball.
 Babe Ruth would struggle to hit that.

 Boston already has a top-five offense and one of the best starting rotations in baseball.
 Up to this point of the season, their bullpen has merely been “good”.
 With Thornburg, the bullpen has the potential to be great.
 If the righty reliever can recapture his old form, the Boston Red Sox will no longer have a weak link on the roster and become that much harder to beat.